nathandaniels/gpsform/README.md

 9. Start Collecting!

 ##Notes
-1. Working with Bluetooth GPS Provider app for mock locations on Android.
+1. Working with Bluetooth GPS Provider app for mock locations on Android/Chrome.

 ##Enhancements
 Could be added but I wanted to keep this app as simple as possible.